Garden waste collections are taking place again, after a short break in service due to COVID-19.

-We provide an all-year-round Garden Waste Collection Service for £30 per year for our residents.
-The garden waste bin is 240 litres but if you need additional bins, you can have up to three extra for an additional cost of £15 per bin.
+Our Garden Waste Collection Service is £30 per year.
+The garden waste bin is 240 litres but if you need additional bins, you can have up to three extra for an additional cost of £15.50 per bin.

-Collections are fortnightly from March to November and once a month in December, January and February.
+Collections are fortnightly from March to November and once in December.
+There will no collections in January and February.

 Signing up and what to do next

 If you’re an existing direct debit customer, you don’t need to do a thing, we’ll write to you to confirm your renewal.

 All other customers will need to sign up and pay.

 The easiest way to pay is by annual direct debit or a one off payment by credit or debit card.
 The payment will be taken out of your bank on the 10th or 24th of the month you sign up.
 If you have previously paid at a PayPoint or Post Office with a personalised barcode and now wish to pay by card or direct debit, please disregard your barcode letter and sign up below.

 To pay by cash or cheque, you will need to sign up and print off a voucher containing a barcode, or save it to your phone or device, and take this to a post office or PayPoint to make your payment.

 In-cab technology tells our garden waste team who has paid so there’s no need to display a sticker, but you’ll need to put your house number clearly on your brown bin.